Code-Institute-Submissions/bad-day-fixer/TESTING.md

 - Bug: Carousel images look stretched in mobile view.
 I did not find out how to fix this because every attempt to fix it ended in me disabling the carousel.
 I kept it because the important part in the carousel are the reviews.

 - Bug: The worry-form does not accept an entry when the key enter is pressed.

+-Bug: After clicking the fortune cookie button, it takes around 5 seconds to load the first quote.